 American Forests National Big Tree Program was founded to honor these trees.
-Since 1940, we have kept the only national register of champion trees, an annual record of the biggest known tree of hundreds of species.
+Since 1940, we have kept the only national register of champion trees.

 Champion trees are found by people just like you — school teachers, kids fascinated by science, tree lovers of all ages and even arborists for whom a fun day off is measuring the biggest tree they can find.
 You, too, can become a big tree hunter and compete to find new champions.